arnonhbcs/EST_40_FEM/README.md

 # FEM-Methods-Finite-Element-Method

-- **Python Implementation for Finite Element Method**: This repository contains Python functions and scripts used in the Finite Element Method course of the Aeronautical Engineering program at Instituto Tecnológico de Aeronáutica (ITA).
-The code is designed to perform structural analysis, solve finite element problems, and implement key algorithms related to FEM, including stiffness matrix assembly and boundary condition applications.
+- **Python Implementation for Finite Element Method**:
+  This repository contains Python scripts and functions developed for the Finite Element Method (FEM) course in the Aeronautical Engineering program at Instituto Tecnológico de Aeronáutica (ITA).
+The code supports structural analysis, finite element problem-solving, and the implementation of key FEM algorithms, such as stiffness matrix assembly and boundary condition handling.

-- **Purpose and Examples**: The repository also includes applied examples, providing a practical reference to support future students and facilitate learning in FEM topics.
+- **Purpose and Examples**:
+  The repository includes practical examples to aid learning and serve as a reference for future students exploring FEM concepts.

+- **Bibliography**:
-- **Bibliography**: The repository also contains the bibliography used during the FEM Course.
+  The repository also provides the course bibliography for further reading and study.

-- **Brief Explanation**: The Finite Elements Method (FEM) has been developed in the 20th century.
-It has been a crucial tool in the analisys of aircraft structures, in such a way that, nowadays, much of the work can be resumed to software utilization by specialists.
-However, knowing how the FEM algorithm works is mandatory in order to design and test reliable aircraft structural components.
-Therefore, in ITA, we are encouraged to implement specific versions of this algorithm ourselves.
+- **Brief Explanation**:
+  The Finite Element Method (FEM), developed in the 20th century, is a fundamental tool in analyzing aircraft structures.
+Today, much of this work relies on specialized software.
+However, understanding the underlying algorithm is essential for designing and validating reliable structural components.
+At ITA, students are encouraged to implement custom versions of the FEM algorithm to solidify their understanding.

-- - Mathematically, we use the core principles of Variational Calculus in order to reduce our structure problems to a specific equation:
+  Mathematically, FEM leverages principles from variational calculus to reduce structural problems to the following equation:
   $$
   \textbf{K} \cdot \textbf{u} = \textbf{f}
   $$

-In which the vectors **u** and **f** are the displacement and force vectors of each node, respectively. **K** is called the *stiffness matrix* of the structure.
-This matrix holds information from the structure that concern material stiffness, geometry and node constraints.
-By solving this equation, we compute the displacements in every node of the structure and then the external forces and moments in each node.
+  Here:
+  - **u**: Displacement vector of each node
+  - **f**: Force vector of each node
+  - **K**: Stiffness matrix, encapsulating material stiffness, geometry, and node constraints

+  Solving this equation yields the displacements at each node, enabling the calculation of external forces and moments throughout the structure.